Riders on the Storm

-"Riders on the Storm" is a song by American rock band the Doors.
-It was released in June 1971, as the second single from L.A.
-Woman, their sixth studio album and the last with lead singer Jim Morrison.
-The song reached number 14 on the U.S Billboard Hot 100, number 22 on the UK Singles Chart, and number seven in the Netherlands.
+"Riders on the Storm" is a song by American rock band the Doors, released in June 1971 by Elektra Records as the second single from the band's sixth studio album, L.A.
+Woman.
+It is known for being the last song that Jim Morrison recorded prior to his sudden death in Paris on July 3, 1971.

+It reached number 14 on the U.S. Billboard Hot 100, number 22 on the UK Singles Chart, and number seven in the Netherlands.

 Background and composition

 "Riders on the Storm" has been classified as a psychedelic rock, jazz rock, art rock song, and a precursor of gothic music.
 According to guitarist Robby Krieger and keyboardist Ray Manzarek, it was inspired by the country song "(Ghost) Riders in the Sky: A Cowboy Legend", written by Stan Jones and popularized by Vaughn Monroe.

 The lyrics were written and brought to rehearsal by Morrison, of which a portion of it refers to hitchhiking killer Billy "Cockeyed" Cook, who was the subject of the 1953 film, The Hitch-Hiker.
 Manzarek noted that some lines express Morrison's love to his companion Pamela Courson.

 The track is notated in the key of E Minor; the main keyboard riff descends throughout the pitches of Dorian Mode scale, and features a progression of i–IV–i7–IV.

-It is popularly believed that "Riders on the Storm" is the song that longtime Doors producer Paul A. Rothchild disparaged as "cocktail music", precipitating his departure from the L.A.
-Woman sessions, which was corroborated by guitarist Robby Krieger.
-Rothchild himself denied that claim, stating that he actually applied the epithet to "Love Her Madly".
-Following Rothchild's departure, longtime engineer Bruce Botnick was selected to take over production duties, alongside the Doors themselves.

-"Riders on the Storm" was recorded at the Doors Workshop in December 1970 with the assistance of Botnick.
-Later in January 1971, after Morrison had recorded his main vocals, the group gathered at Poppi Studios to complete the mixing of L.A.
-Woman, at which Morrison then whispered the lyrics over them to create an echo effect.
-It was the last song recorded by all four members of the Doors, as well as the last song recorded by Morrison to be released in his lifetime.
-The single was released in June 1971, entering the Billboard Hot 100 the week ending July 3, 1971, the same week Morrison died.